NYU-DiffusionMRI/DESIGNER-v2/README.md

 ## Installation

 designer-v2 is made available as a [python package](https://pypi.org/project/designer2/), and a [docker image](https://hub.docker.com/r/nyudiffusionmri/designer2/) bundling all dependencies.
-See the [Installation](https://nyu-diffusionmri.github.io/DESIGNER-v2/docs/designer/installation/) documentation for detailed stps
+See the [Installation](https://nyu-diffusionmri.github.io/DESIGNER-v2/docs/designer/installation/) documentation for detailed steps

 ## Example usage for "meso" data